 Projects can be searched for using words from the project title or using the service area, theme, or date range for the project.
 You can also type 'Service Area' or 'Theme' into the search bar to get a list of options in each of these fields.

-This is a summative evaluation of the DMSI project, which is a pilot, multi-year initiative that is in its final phase.
+CCBR led a summative evaluation of the DMSI project, which was a pilot, multi-year initiative that was in its final phase.
 Driven by grassroots networks of community members, groups and community partners, the project aims to use digital means to improve information flow within and between newcomers and settlement support providers, improve the effectiveness of settlement support and positively impact newcomers’ settlement and integration experience.
 Four different models and digital platforms were implemented in four communities located in Ottawa, North Bay, Calgary and Halifax, each with unique, community-driven goals.